Lousaka Polite

-Lousaka Romon Polite (born September 14, 1981) is an American former professional football fullback in the National Football League (NFL) for the Dallas Cowboys, Chicago Bears, Miami Dolphins, New England Patriots, and Atlanta Falcons.
-He played college football at the University of Pittsburgh.
+Lousaka Romon Polite (born September 14, 1981) is an American former professional football player who was a fullback in the National Football League (NFL) for the Dallas Cowboys, Chicago Bears, Miami Dolphins, New England Patriots, and Atlanta Falcons.
+He played college football for the Pittsburgh Panthers.

 Early life

 Polite attended Woodland Hills High School, where he played at fullback and inside linebacker.
 As a senior, he posted 116 carries for 1,022 yards (8.8-yard average), 20 touchdowns and 83 tackles, while earning All-conference honors.

 He also practiced track, where he was a two-time state finalist in the javelin throw.

 College career

 Polite accepted a football scholarship from the University of Pittsburgh.
 As a redshirt freshman, he was named the starter at fullback, tallying 36 carries for 109 yards, 16 receptions for 118 yards and one touchdown.

 As a sophomore, he collected 22 carries for 77 yards, 9 receptions for 69 yards and one touchdown.
 As a junior, he registered 52 carries for 211 yards, 9 receptions for 76 yards and 2 touchdowns.
 As a senior, he rushed for 258 yards on 70 carries, caught 25 passed for 222 yards and scored 2 touchdowns.

 He became the first three-year captain in school history and was a four-year starter at fullback.
 He also saw action at running back, but had minimal success at that position.